systox1124/AOP-helpFinder/README.md

 ## HOW TO CITE
 If you use AOP-helpFinder V3.0, please cite :
-BIORXIV/2025/648318.
-AOP-helpFinder 3.0: from text mining to network visualization of key event relationships, and knowledge integration from multiple sources.
+doi: 10.1093/bioinformatics/btaf381  AOP-helpFinder 3.0: from text mining to network visualization of key event relationships, and knowledge integration from multiple sources.
 Thomas Jaylet, Florence Jornod, Quentin Capdet, Olivier Armant, and Karine Audouze*
 *Corresponding author: Karine Audouze (Email: karine.audouze [at] u-paris.fr)

 *for the method(s)*: